nyu-acsys/template-proofs/README.md

   - list-coupling.spl:
         The list-based implementation of the lock coupling template

-+ update_files.sh:
++ setup.sh:
-     A script to update the above proof scripts from our repository
+     A script to download and compile the correct GRASShopper version.
 + run_experiments.sh:
      The script to re-run the experiments reported in our paper
-+ grasshopper/:
-     GRASShopper source files and proof scripts

 ### Step-by-Step Evaluation Instructions